stewartreichling/google-cloud-functions_cloud-build-integration/README.md

 Note: you could extend this repository by adding more functions, each in its own sub-directory.
 Each function would have its own deployment rules specified in `cloudbuild.yaml`.

+For reference, view `cloudbuildprefix.yaml`.
+It defines 2 functions with different names to be deployed (though the `dir` is the same for both, that is easy enough to adjust accordingly).
+This example also includes adding a PREFIX to the name of the function, which is useful for deleting testing functions.
+Using a PREFIX it makes easier to delete testing functions using `cloudbuilddelete.yaml` configuration file.

 ### Initialize a local git repo